 Staff are currently reviewing the Employment and Staffing Policy to include provisions related to employees engaging in behaviour that provides an unfair advantage to a candidate during a hiring process.
 As part of its review, staff have reached out to other municipalities to obtain best practices.
 An updated policy will be provided to the Corporate Services Committee at its meeting being held on March 11, 2020.

+Respectfully submitted and signed by

+Franco Meffe Ann-Marie Norio

-Franco Meffe Director, Human Resources Ann-Marie Norio Regional Clerk
+Director, Human Resources Regional Clerk

-Subject: Recommendations from the Ontario Ombudsman Report "Inside Job" November 2019
+Subject: Recommendations from the Ontario Ombudsman Report "Inside Job"

+November 2019